Polymer/polymer/README.md

-# Polymer-Project:Polymer
+# Polymer

 Build Status: [http://build.chromium.org/p/client.polymer/waterfall](http://build.chromium.org/p/client.polymer/waterfall)

 ## Brief Overview

-For more detailed info goto [http://polymer-project.github.io/](http://polymer-project.github.io/).
+For more detailed info goto [http://polymer-project.appspot.com/](http://polymer-project.appspot.com/).

 The Polymer is a new type of library for the web, designed to leverage the existing browser infrastructure to provide the encapsulation and extendability currently only available in JS libraries.